Is Commercial Real Estate a Good Investment? (Pros & Cons)

 Don’t put all your eggs in one basket.
 A single tenant occupying an entire building could vacate at the end of their lease term, leaving you with a sudden 100% vacancy.
 Seek out tenants from diverse industries, preferably on staggered lease terms.
 If one tenant leaves, you’ll still have rental income from the remaining occupants.

 Recessions can impact commercial real estate if your tenants are subject to economic downturns, potentially reducing occupancy and rental rates.
-Understanding the pros and cons of investing in property is not enough; it’s equally important to build up cash reserves to pay costs in case tenants default or vacancies rise.
+Understanding the pros and cons of investing in property is not enough; it’s equally important to build up cash reserves to protect your investment in case tenants default or vacancies rise.

-Consider fixed interest rates over variable rates to lock in low payments.
+Consider fixed interest rates over variable rates to lock in predictable payments.
 Diversify your portfolio across geographic areas and property types, too.
-Buying commercial real estate in sectors like healthcare, education and logistics also tends to be recession-resistant.
+Buying commercial real estate in sectors like healthcare, education, and logistics also tends to be recession-resistant.

 Commercial real estate is intensely local.
 Stay up to date with job growth, business expansion and contraction, infrastructure projects, and competing properties in your area.